CosmoStat/shapepipe/docs/wiki/canfar.md

     > Note: You should only really be connecting to the VM with the intention of creating a new snapshot or running tests with the current set-up.
 Avoid making any software changes not intended for a new snapshot.
     > Note: The person who creates the VM will have to manually added the SSH keys of any other potential user.

-3. Install the following tools:
+3. For `ShapePipe`, install the following tools:

     ```bash
     sudo apt update